List of Deltora Quest characters: Gla-Thon

 Gla-Thon belongs to the Dread Gnomes tribe and as such, is a proud and honorable archer.
 She meets Lief, Barda and Jasmine when they are captured by the Dread Gnomes and agrees to assist them in destroying the evil toad that lords over the Gnomes.
 As such, the Gnomes are freed from their slavery and owe a great debt to Lief.
 Gla-Thon and the Gnomes give the three friends an arrow-head and make them promise to send word in times of need.
 Gla-Thon represents the Dread Gnomes in the ceremony to find the heir of Deltora and as such, is captured by Grey Guards.
 She is released after the Shadow Lord is defeated and maintains a good relationship with Barda, Lief and Jasmine.
 Gla-Thon returns to Del in the third series to ask for food sources for the Gnomes.
 However, she is forced to remain in Del as part of the lockdown in resistance of the poison epidemic.
 She aids Lief in searching for the fourth Sister.

+Pi-Ban

+Pi-Ban is a Dread Gnome who was taken to the Shadowlands as a prisoner.
+He later joined the Resistance there, but was captured and was to be used for the Conversion Project when he was found by Lief, Barda and Jasmine.
+He and the companions are rescued from the Shadowlands after Emlis plays the Pipe, and he is sent up to Dread Mountain by the Pirran magic, though he also will not remember the caverns due to the waters making him forget.